TempOrgForTes/blog/content/posts/post-8.md

   - themes
   - syntax
 ---
-THIS IS TEST EDITING OF FILE content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme. <!--more-->
+THIS TEXT EDIT BY NETLIFY DECAP content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme. <!--more-->

 ## Headings